 - a nomination letter from the MRSEC faculty member explaining why the candidate should be a Kadanoff-Rice Fellow.

 The criteria for selecting the recipients are (i) excellence in research and (ii) interdisciplinary research interests.
 Priority is given to attracting new postdocs to our campus and/or to those who will bring a diverse perspective to the study of materials research.

 Underrepresented minorities, women, individuals with disabilities, and veterans are encouraged to apply.

 Competition Schedule.
 (For each cycle, up to 2 Kadanoff-Rice postdoctoral fellows will be selected)

 See list of Current and Former Kadanoff-Rice Fellows

 2. Support for Minority and Female Candidates

 Funds have been set aside to increase the number of underrepresented minority postdocs who participate in MRSEC research.
-Following NSF regulations, underrepresented minorities in this context are limited to African Americans, Hispanics, Native Americans and Pacific Islanders.
+Following the NSF, underrepresented minorities in this context are defined as African-Americans, Hispanics, Native Americans and Pacific Islanders.
 If you are planning to employ underrepresented minority or female postdocs in your MRSEC research, contact the MRSEC Director about additional MRSEC support.